Millie-Jackson/Data-Collection-Pipeline/README.md

 GutHub:

     - industry standard and was used for its version control
+    - allows for CI/CD using actions and secrets

 Selenium:

     - it is a popular freeware automation tool, its also open source and has good documentaion.
     - it can also run multiple scripts on multiple urls at once which matched the end goal of scraping and comparing recipies with similar names from more than one site

 Chrome Driver: